stilt0n/monkey-interpreter-go/README.md

 - I've been learning Go for fun anyway
 - Go seems like a better good language choice for my intended application because of its performance

+## On `notes.md` files

+I've tried to write notes about what I'm learning through implementing the different parts of the interpreter.
+I am also writing notes as comments directly into the source code.
+The notes convey my understanding of things when I wrote them.
+They may sometimes be incorrect, and I may not always return to correct them.

 ## Extra features

 I may not many features beyond what was in the book, but the ones I did are listed here: